 Section 203 of the Voting Rights Act provides that "determination of the Director of the Census under this section shall be effective upon publication in the Federal Register and shall not be subject to review in any court."
-Based on the 2000 census data, the Director of the Census published in the Federal Register on July 22, 2002 the list of covered areas for voting rights bilingual election materials, in which the County of Orange was obligated to provide language assistance in four languages - Spanish, Vietnamese, Chinese and Korean.
+Based on the 2010 Census data, the Census Bureau established the list of covered areas for providing bilingual assistance.
+The list of language minority groups to be covered by the County of Orange remained the same - Spanish, Vietnamese, Chinese and Korean.